-If you’ve been using video for a variety of purposes, such as employee training, event coverage, etc. you’ll note that it’s increasingly becoming one of the most important mediums for sharing content through.
+If you’ve been using video for employee training, event coverage, and so on. you’ll note that it’s becoming one of the most important mediums for sharing content.

-With this influx of video content creation and dissemination, questions regarding video hosting and storing options arise.
+With this influx of video content creation and dissemination, questions about video hosting and storing options arise.

-YouTube is essentially designed to keep users watching videos for long periods of time.
-This means that other creator’s videos will be pushed to the viewer, distracting them from engaging with your content and ultimately converting.
+YouTube is essentially designed to keep users watching videos for hours at a time.
+This means that other creators’ videos will be pushed to the viewer, distracting them from engaging with your content and ultimately converting.
 This isn’t great if your target audience is closer to the bottom of the funnel.

 Let’s take a look at another option: Vimeo.